metrico/qryn-docs/docs/telemetry/ingestion.md

       - "24224:24224".  # Fluent Forward
     restart: on-failure
 ```
+#### Inserts to ClickHouse

+Insert logs, metrics, traces and profiling data directly to ClickHouse bypassing the qryn ingestion APIs.

 ###### qryn collector `config.taml`
 The following example enables all the supported formats at once.
 Filter the required sections to build your configuration.